utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 * **Refresh Token URL** - The endpoint for the refresh server, to exchange the refresh token for an access token.
 If empty, the refresh token URL will be the same as the access token URL.
 * **Auth Request**, **Token Request**, and **Refresh Request** - Define any custom parameters you want to send with auth requests, token requests, or refresh requests.
 For each key-value pair you define, select an option to send the parameter in the request body, request URL, or request headers.
-    * If you added resource or audience URIs in a previous version of Postman, you can import them as custom parameters to send with auth, token, or refresh requests.
-Select the **Audience and Resource** tab to review the resources and audiences.
-To use them to customize your token, select **Move Audience and Resource**.
+    * If you added resource or audience URIs in a previous version of Postman, you can import them as custom parameters.
+Select the **Audience and Resource** tab to review the resources and audiences, then select **Move Audience and Resource**.
+For all grant types except implicit, the parameters are added to the token request.
+For implicit grant types, the parameters are added to the auth request.

 When the configuration is complete, select __Get New Access Token__.